Chapter 17 Common Types of Graphs

 facet_wrap(~city)

 Scatter plots display values of two variables, one of which is a continuous variable.
 Each data point is plotted as an individual point.
-You’ve already learned the basics of scatter plots in Chapter 14.
+You’ve already learned the basics of scatter plots in Ggplot Basic Visualizations.
 Now, we’ll touch upon some things you can do to improve your scatter plots.

 17.4.1 Marginal plots